nasa/HDTN-BPCodec/README.md

 ## BPCodec ##

-BPcodec is a stand-alone library designed to support encoding and decoding the bundle protocol format.
+BPCodec is a stand-alone library designed to support encoding and decoding the bundle protocol format.
 Both version 6 and version 7 of the bundle protocol are supported.
-The version 6 encode and decode functions have been tested with JPL's ION and GSFC's bplib [1].
-The version 7 decode functions have been tested on bundles from uPCN.
+The version 6 encode and decode functions have been tested with JPL's ION [1] and GSFC's bplib [2], [3].
+The version 7 decode functions have been tested on bundles from uPCN [4].
 The version 7 encode functions will be released in the near term.
 The version 7 implemention is in early stages (pre-alpha) but is being released for research and collaborative purposes in the overall DTN community.

-Note that the use of this library will produce results that are compatible with the bundle protocol from a wire perspective.
+Note that the use of this library will produce results that are compatible with the Bundle Protocol from a wire perspective.
 It does not, however, intend to offer a complete implementation of either version 6 or version 7 of the Bundle Protocol - semantics related to receipt, forwarding, and custody must be independently implemented and observed by a system that wishes to advertise compatibility with such.

 ## Build Environment ##
-* BPcodec build environment requires CMake version 3.13
+* BPCodec build environment requires CMake version 3.13
 * Testing has been done with gcc version 8.3.0 (Debian 8.3.0-6)
 * Target: x86_64-linux-gnu
 * Tested on Debian 10